seacloud9/seacloud9/README.md

 ## Selected Work

-- Built products across streaming, gaming, search, ecommerce, content, and digital therapeutics
+- Built products across streaming, gaming, search, ecommerce, content, and digital therapeutics; In short I have built many products that people consider hosehold staple brands.
+I am the 800lb gorilla in the room but you would never know; loose lips sink ships and stealth is wealth.
 - Developed React and React Native applications, Storybook libraries, and reusable design systems
 - Shipped AI, AR, and XR experiences using React Three Fiber, Unity, 8th Wall, and modern web tooling
 - Worked closely with product, design, analytics, and engineering teams to improve usability, performance, and delivery